-Everyone is welcome to adore the Lord in the Sacred Heart Chapel.
-Enter by the main reception desk.
+Everyone is welcome to adore the Lord in the Church.
+Enter by the Door to Church from the Commons.

 What do I do during adoration?

 You can sit quietly with the Lord, pray the Rosary, offer the Stations of the Cross, read the Bible, pray the Divine Office, engage in spiritual reading, reflect, meditate, and contemplate God's presence in your life.
 The best way to learn to pray is to pray.